Francesco Rosi: 1980s and 1990s

-His last film as director was 1997's The Truce, based on holocaust survivor Levi’s memoir, and starring John Turturro.
+His last film as director was 1997's The Truce, based on holocaust survivor Levi's memoir, and starring John Turturro.
 Rosi described the film in a 2008 interview with Variety as being about "the return to life."

 Recognition, later life and death

-In 2005, for the film Hands over the City, he was awarded an Honorary Degree in "Urban and Environmental Planning" by the Mediterranea University of Reggio Calabria.
+In 2008 his 1963 film Hands over the City was included on the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 The 58th edition of the Berlin International Film Festival in 2008 played tribute to Rosi by screening 13 films in its Homage section, a feature being reserved for film-makers of outstanding quality and achievement.
 He received the Honorary Golden Bear for Lifetime Achievement on 14 February 2008, accompanied by the screening of Salvatore Giuliano.

 In 2009 he was awarded the Cavaliere della Legion d'Onore, in 2010 the "Golden Halberd" at the Trieste Film Festival and in May 2012 the Board of the Venice Biennale unanimously approved the proposal of its director Alberto Barber, to award Rosi the Golden Lion for Lifetime Achievement at its 69th show.
 Barber praised Rosi for his "absolute rigor in historic reconstruction, never making any compromises on a political or ethical level, combined with engaging storytelling and splendid visuals."

 On 27 October 2010 he became an honorary citizen of Matelica, the birthplace of Enrico Mattei, while in 2013, in the presence of the Italian Minister of Cultural Heritage Massimo Bra, he was given the honorary citizenship of Matera, where he had shot three of his films.
 In 2014 he took part in the film Born in the USE, co-produced by Renzo Rossellini and directed by Michele Dioma.

 In the last part of his life he lived on the Via Gregoriana in Rome near the Spanish Steps.
-In April 2010 his wife Giancarla Mandelli, died at the Hospital Sant Eugenio, as a result of burns caused by her dress catching fire from a cigarette.
+In April 2010, his wife Giancarla Mandelli died.

-Rosi died, on 10 January 2015, at the age of 92, whilst at home, as a result of complications from bronchitis.
+Rosi died on 10 January 2015 at the age of 92, whilst at home, as a result of complications from bronchitis.

-A memorial service was held in Rome on 10 January, with a day-long viewing of the body at the Casa del Cinema.
-Fellow director Giuseppe Tornatore was among many acclaimed Italian film-makers who attended.
-Italian President Giorgio Napolitano, Rosi's friend and former classmate, sent white roses.

-Italian director Giuseppe Piccioni said Rosi's work gave Italy "identity and dignity" continuing, "Rosi was one of those artists who lived his work like a mission."
+A memorial service was held in Rome on 10 January with the viewing of the body taking place at the Casa del Cinema, and with many fellow Italian film-makers, including fellow director Giuseppe Tornatore, in attendance.
+The President of Italy Giorgio Napolitano, Rosi's friend from their schooldays sent roses.
+The director Giuseppe Piccioni said Rosi's work gave Italy "identity and dignity" continuing, "Rosi was one of those artists who lived his work like a mission."

 Director Paolo Sorrentino dedicates his 2015 movie Youth with a simple end credit "For Francesco Rosi".

-Impact and legacy

-Rosi's films, especially those of the 1960s and 1970s, often appear to have political messages.
-As he matured as a director his film topics became less politically oriented and more angled toward literature.
-Despite the more traditional slant of his later work, Rosi continued to direct until 1997.